SFDO-Tooling/CumulusCI/docs/robot.rst

 command-line options, such as ``tagstatlink``, ``expandkeywords``, and many others, have no direct task option counterpart.

-There may be times when you want to use some of the robot framework options which haven't been exposed as task options.
+There may be times when you want to use some of the Robot Framework options which haven't been exposed as task options.
 We support that through an additional ``options`` section inside the normal task options in cumulusci.yml.